joshgerdes/jekyll-uno/_drafts/implement-webjea-for-self-service-azure-resource-creation-with-powershell.md

 ### Prerequisites

 * Domain Joined server running Windows 2016+ Core/Full with PowerShell 5.1
-* The server must have permission to go out over the internet to Azure and be able to download PowerShell modules
+* The server must have permission to go out over the internet to Azure and be able to download PowerShell modules _(if they aren't installed manually)_.
 * CPU/RAM Requirements will depend significantly on your usage, start off low (2-vCPU/4GB RAM) and grow as needed.